FBI assisting in search for California woman last seen in Panama

-IRVINE, California (Reuters) - The FBI is assisting Panamanian authorities in the search for a Southern California woman who went missing from the Central American country in November, a spokesman for the agency said on Friday.
+IRVINE, Calif., April 27 (Reuters) - The FBI is assisting Panamanian authorities in the search for a Southern California woman who went missing from the Central American country in November, a spokesman for the agency said on Friday.

 Special Agent Darrell Foxworth declined to elaborate on the FBI’s role in the investigation or discuss evidence in disappearance of Yvonne Baldelli.
 “It wouldn’t be appropriate for me to discuss specific details concerning the investigation at this time,” Foxworth said.